-LO2: Demonstrate a comprehensive understanding and an awareness of the social work context and social work practice, including legislative context.
+2. Demonstrate a critical and comprehensive understanding and an awareness of the social work context and social work practice, including legislative context.

-LO3: Develop an understanding of professional boundaries and the social work role.
+3. Develop a critical understanding of professional boundaries and the social work role.

 Davies, K. and Jones, R. (eds.)
 (2015) Skills for social work practice.
 Basingstoke: Palgrave Macmillan.

 Moss, B. (2015) Communication skills in health and social care.
-London: SAGE Publications
+United Kingdom: SAGE Publications